Obtaining a student loan in New Zealand

 The tertiary education in New Zealand is of excellent quality and constantly advancing; these are among the main reasons why it is becoming more expensive.

 If your family or an employer cannot pay for your studies or are able to cover just a portion of the cost, you can use a student loan.
 Find out more about the personal loans available to you and how to obtain one.

 Student loan options

-The government student loans are the main option for New Zealand students.
+Government student loans are the main option for New Zealand students.
 They are easily accessible to everyone and affordable as well.
-That is why the main focus in this guide will be on them.
+That is why the main focus of this guide will be on them.

 Let's take a look at the student loans available via the government's StudyLink scheme.

 Qualifying - The government student loans are available to all full-time and to part-time students.
 There is no requirement for placing an asset as collateral.
 Applicants do not have to pass a means test.
 You can qualify no matter what the financial situation of your family is.
 If you are under 18 years of age, you will need the consent of your parents in order to obtain a loan.

 Loan amount - The StudyLink loan consists of three separate parts.
 You can choose which ones to take.
 The first part covers your tuition fees.
 The granted loan amount is paid directly by StudyLink to your school.
 The second part is designed to cover costs related to your studying.
 These include expenses for textbooks, study materials and equipment and travel.
 The third part is intended to cover your living expenses.
 If you study part-time, you may be able to qualify only for the first part.

 Cost - The government student loans in New Zealand are interest-free for students who study in the country.
 You will have to pay back only the principal amount.
 If you study abroad for over six months, you will most likely have to pay interest.
 You will have to pay an administration fee if you have a balance of over NZ$20 with Inland Revenue on an annual basis until you repay the loan.